 Finally, exceptional speaking and presentation skills are critical for training and development specialists to effectively conduct presentations.
 Information must flow and be communicated clearly to foster learning among a diverse audience.
 Being able to connect with the audience and their different learning styles is critical to the transfer of knowledge between instructor and participant.

-To be hired as a training and development specialist, you must acquire the necessary education and certifications as well as boast the four primary skills.
+To work as a training and development specialist, you need the necessary education.
+You’ll also need to be proficient in the four primary skills.
+Certification in training and development can enhance your resume.
 Like in many other fields, the competition for training and development specialist positions is high, so differentiating is the key to success.